spsforks/SCons-scons-wiki/InstallTargets.md

                 Chmod("$TARGET", 0664),
     ])
 ```
-For best results, also make sure the umask is set like described above.
+For best results, also make sure the umask is set as described above.

 ## Locale files